Clyde River (Vermont)

 The Clyde River is a tributary of Lake Memphremagog, over 33.5 mi long, in northern Vermont in the United States.
 It is the easternmost of the four major rivers in Orleans County.
 It is the most powerful of the four within Orleans County, powering several turbines at damsites.
 It is part of the Northern Forest Canoe Trail.

 It was named by one of the early surveyors from his partiality to a river of the same name in Scotland.

 The Route 105/114 junction to Clyde Road section of Clyde River in Vermont is 21 mi long and is rated by American Whitewater as a class I-III section.

 Geography

-It drains the water from about 146 sqmi.
+It drains the water from about 146 mi2.
 With the exception of three miles (5 km) of rapids near its mouth, this is a very sluggish stream, passing through in its course, several natural ponds of considerable size.
 Even during spring high water, there is barely a perceptible current.